+"What should we say when guests mention coronavirus?"
 This question comes in various contexts, but it's the most challenging when guests are calling about booking, or when they are calling to ask about the cancellation options for an upcoming stay.
 This article will address both.
 From what I'm hearing, this is a typical comment, followed by a recommended response.

 Guest: "We've been looking forward to this trip for a long time now, but you know this Coronavirus thing is really scary."

 Response: "Yes, it sure is scary for me too.
 From what I'm seeing on the news, it seems like pretty much anytime you go anywhere there's a risk, even at the grocery store or fast food line, not just airplanes and hotel lobbies…

 "From what they're saying it seems the best thing to do is just keep washing hands frequently and to go on with our lives as best we can, so for me, that's what I'm going with."

 "What should we say when guests ask about cancellation policies?"
 When guests ask about cancellation policies, the response will vary according to your deposit and cancellation penalties.
 At most traditional hotels, guests can cancel up until 72 hours or less in advance.
 However, for resorts, vacation rentals, and off-shore destination properties, the cancellation will typically be further out such as 14 or even 30 days.
 If the guest's arrival date is outside of that window, I suggest just adding the following to the recommended statement listed above: